 So long as owners clean up after their dogs, dogs are allowed to run without their leashes.
 This condition makes The Original Dog Beach the perfect spot for dogs of all shapes and sizes to make new canine friends.
 This can happen while their owners can bask in the warm sun, and enjoy the sound of the waves, and the feel of the sand beneath their bare feet.

-Make note of the fact that if you’re planning to take your dog to The Original Dog Beach, you’re going to want to get him or her a specialized collar—one representative of the fact that your dog has been cleared by the County Department of Animal Services.
+Make note of the fact that if you’re planning to take your dog to this San Diego beach that allows dogs, you’re going to want to get him or her a specialized collar—one representative of the fact that your dog has been cleared by the County Department of Animal Services.
 The collar will convey your familiarity with dog guidelines in your area and help show others that your dog has received all the necessary check-ups and vaccinations.

 Long story short, the presence of this dog collar will enable your dog to freely roam the beaches, and convey to other beach-goers that your dog is cleared for friendly pet interaction!
 Those looking to enjoy the time of their life at the dog-friendly Original Dog Beach will want to venture to Ocean Beach, where excitement awaits with your furry friend!

 As its name implies, Fiesta Island Dog Park is located on somewhat of an actual island.
 This exclusive locale will grant your dog the relative freedom of frolicking in the water, or run around on land without inhibitions.
 However, there are a few things you should know about this San Diego dog-friendly beach, which serve to make it even more of a wonderful attraction!